sparkfun/SparkFun_DataLogger/docs/configuration.md

 ### Network: NTP Client

 In the Settings menu, send a <kbd>5</kbd> to adjust the NTP Client settings.
-As of firmware v01.01.01, time sonze support is at the clock level, not tied to the NTP.
+As of firmware v01.01.01, time zone support is at the clock level, not tied to the NTP.
 The option to adjust the Time Zone is moved to the Time Sources menu.

 <div style="text-align: center">
   <a href="../assets/SparkFun_Datalogger_IoT_NTP_Client_Menu.JPG"><img src="../assets/SparkFun_Datalogger_IoT_NTP_Client_Menu.JPG" width="600" height="600" alt="NTP Client Menu Options"></a>